-- 1. Sydenham has a happy, positive and respectful school culture, where all students feel valued and cared for. - 2.
-Relationships between staff and students are positive throughout the school and there is an ethos of mutual respect. - 3.
-Positive behaviours, driven by High Performance Learning, are clearly defined and are proactively taught throughout the school. - 4.
-There is an ethos of 'positive practice' and 'over-correction' that seeks, wherever possible, to de-escalate situations and ensure that students correct their behaviour 'in the moment'. - 5.
-There is a calm and orderly environment throughout the school, meaning that all students can focus on learning in all lessons. - 6.
-There are clear routines and expectations of students throughout the school, and that these are consistently reinforced by all members of staff. - 7.
+- 1.1.
+Sydenham has a happy, positive and respectful school culture, where all students feel valued and cared for. - 1.2.
+Relationships between staff and students are positive throughout the school and there is an ethos of mutual respect.

+- 1.3.
+Positive behaviours, driven by High Performance Learning, are clearly defined and are proactively taught throughout the school. - 1.4.
+There is an ethos of 'positive practice' and 'over-correction' that seeks, wherever possible, to de-escalate situations and ensure that students correct their behaviour 'in the moment'. - 1.5 There is a calm and orderly environment throughout the school, meaning that all students can focus on learning in all lessons. - 1.6.
+There are clear routines and expectations of students throughout the school, and that these are consistently reinforced by all members of staff. - 1.7.
 There is equality amongst students and that there are clear consequences that are applied consistently by all members of staff.
-Sanctions are applied on an individual basis rather than for a whole group/class. - 8.
-Students feel safe at all times within the school community and the wider life of the community around Sydenham. - 9.
-Bullying and discrimination are dealt with quickly and effectively whenever they may occur. - 10.
-The golden thread of safeguarding informs our work at all levels of the school. - 11.
-Student wellbeing and mental health is always taken into consideration. - 12.
-We understand the factors that may affect a student's behaviour and provide effect support to help improve behaviour of students. - 13.
+Sanctions are applied on an individual basis rather than for a whole group/class. - 1.8.
+Students and staff feel safe at all times within the school community and the wider life of the community around Sydenham.
+Covid-safe behaviours are followed at all times. - 1.9.
+Bullying, discrimination and instances of sexual violence and harassment are dealt with quickly and effectively whenever they may occur. - 1.10.
+The golden thread of safeguarding informs our work at all levels of the school. - 1.11.
+Student wellbeing and mental health is always taken into consideration. - 1.12.
+We understand the factors that may affect a student's behaviour and provide effect support to help improve behaviour of students. - 1.13.
 Reasonable adjustment is provided for students with special educational needs and disabilities.
-This will balance individual needs with the needs of the school community as a whole. - 14.
-Meaningful rewards are used to reinforce positive behaviours at all levels of the school. - 15.
-Staff workload and wellbeing is taken into consideration in the design, build and maintenance of the school behaviour management processes.
+This will balance individual needs with the needs of the school community as a whole. - 1.14.
+Meaningful rewards are used to reinforce positive behaviours at all levels of the school. - 1.15.
+Staff workload and wellbeing is taken into consideration in the design, build and maintenance of the school behaviour management processes. - 1.16 Feedback from students and families on the Behaviour Policy is fed into the annual review of the policy.

-The Legal Authority - The Legal Power to Discipline
+2. The Legal Authority - The Legal Power to Discipline